Coconut oil benefits weight loss by:

 - Make sure you cut back on the calorie intake of other food while increasing your doses of coconut oil because excess calorie when not used as fuel will still convert to body fat.
 Calorie always counts when it comes to losing weight.

 - One study shows that after consuming a meal containing medium-chain fats, normal-weight people increase their energy expenditure by 48%, but obese individuals increase their energy expenditure by an amazing 65%.
 In other words, the more excess body fat you have, the stronger will be the fat-burning effect of coconut oil on your body.
 That means, you may come to the point where coconut oil starts burning lesser body fat even though your metabolism remains optimally elevated.
 That's good news because that shows you're getting closer to a normal BMI.

 - Don't limit yourself to just eating coconut oil.
-You can also include any coconut product such as coconut water, coconut meat, coconut butter and coconut cream or milk in your diet so that you'll never fall short of MCFAs to help keep your metabolism active at all times.
+You can also include any coconut product such as coconut meat, coconut butter and coconut cream or milk in your diet so that you'll never fall short of MCFAs to help keep your metabolism active at all times.
 Even when making snacks or desserts you can sprinkle desiccated coconut over to enhance the mouth-feel and flavor of your sweet treats.
 Isn't that cool?

 In short, increase your coconut oil intake progressively to the point that it becomes a natural part of your diet and lifestyle because we're talking about long-term weight management, not short-term weight loss.
 If you treat coconut oil as a temporary weight loss solution, you're likely to fail on your quest to get down in shape and stay slim for good.

 Get 5-Day-Detox that helps to wipe out toxic deposits from every fat cell in you so that your fat cells can effortlessly release their excess fats for burning to effectively help you lose weight in as little as 5 days!

 - How Much Coconut Oil for Weight Loss?